 The best things to do in Budapest: what to see, where to eat, drink & stay

 Over the past few years, Budapest has become one of the most popular European destinations.
 The Hungarian capital’s monumental buildings, scenic riverfront, tree-lined avenues and beautiful Art Nouveau architecture make it a bucket-list destination.
 The city is a parade of spectacular monuments that truly give the idea of the importance of this Central Eastern European capital.
-From visiting the Fisherman’s Bastion to taking in the views of the city in one of its many panoramic viewpoints, Budapest sure has a lost in store for its visitors.
+From visiting the Fisherman’s Bastion to taking in the views of the city in one of its many panoramic viewpoints, Budapest sure has a lot in store for its visitors.
 Whether it’s for a weekend, five days or 7 days, here’s my travel guide to Budapest, from what to see and where to eat, to where to drink and stay in the Hungarian capital.

 What to see in Budapest

 Budapest is packed with sights to see.
 From green parks to centuries-old palazzos and bridges, there’s a myriad of things to see and do.
 Here are my absolute favorite places to see in Budapest.
+And if you’re visiting Budapest in wintertime, check out my top 10 things to do in Budapest this winter.

 The Castle District